%1$s

 What are the symptoms of Chronic Kidney Disease?

-The symptoms of chronic kidney disease develop over time and progresses slowly.
-Witnessing the below symptoms can be a sign of serious Kidney problems and one must not delay it’s treatment.
+The symptoms of chronic kidney disease develop over time and progress slowly.
+Witnessing the below symptoms can be a sign of serious kidney problems, and one must not delay their treatment.

 • Loss of appetite and weight loss